 Give your translators the right resources

-Step 2: Identify different types of content and their localization priority
+Step 2: Identify different types of content and their localisation priority

 It’s unlikely that your QA process will review every single localized word.
 So, audit your localized content to identify its type and how you’d like to prioritize it in your review process.